gvwilson/sdxpy/src/binary/index.md

-If `str` contains the string `"example"`, the expression above will assign `"7s"` to `format`, which just happens to be exactly the right format to use to pack it.
+If `str` contains the string `"example"`, the expression above will assign `"7s"` to `format`, which just happens to be exactly the right format to use to pack it *provided all the characters can be represented in a single byte each*.
+We will explore packing and unpacking strings with other characters in the exercises.
 {: .continue}

-That's fine when we're writing, but how do we know how much data to get if we're reading?
+Saving the format when we are writing solves half of the problem, but how do we know how much data to get when we're reading?
 For example, suppose we have the two strings "hello" and "Python".
 We can pack them like this: